tyoeer/Chaoshead/README.md

 Chaoshead is pretty stable these days, though you might still want to consider making a backup of a level before editing it with Chaoshead. \
 There's a button that shows all the keybinds in the misc. tab. \
-Binary release that can be run without manually installing LÖVE can be found [somewhere in that bar on the right](https://github.com/tyoeer/Chaoshead/releases).
+Binary releases that can be run without manually installing LÖVE can be found [somewhere in that bar on the right](https://github.com/tyoeer/Chaoshead/releases).

 If you have any questions, feel free to ask.